DSD-DBS/capella-polarion/README.md

 Read the [full documentation on GitLab pages](https://dsd-dbs.github.io/capella-polarion).

 # Installation
+We have a dependency on [cairosvg](https://cairosvg.org/).
+Please check their [documentation](https://cairosvg.org/documentation/) for OS specific dependencies.

 You can install the latest released version directly from PyPI (**Not yet**).